HCTC: Information for Yearly Filers

 Yearly HCTC Information for Qualified Family Members

-Due to the Trade Adjustment Assistance Extension Act of 2011, qualified family members are eligible to receive the HCTC for up to 24 months after the original HCTC candidate (a PBGC payee or TAA recipient) enrolled in Medicare, finalized a divorce, or passed away.
+Due to the Trade Adjustment Assistance Extension Act of 2011, qualified family members are eligible to receive the HCTC for up to 24 months, or until January 1, 2014, after the original HCTC candidate (a PBGC payee or TAA recipient) enrolled in Medicare, finalized a divorce, or passed away.
 Qualified family members must have been spouses or dependents at the time of the event, met all HCTC general requirements, and must have had a qualified health plan.

 If you are a family member interested in receiving the Yearly HCTC due to a PBGC payee or TAA, ATAA, or RTAA recipient's enrollment in Medicare, divorce, or death, go to the qualified family members page for important requirements and information on claiming the Yearly HCTC.